CumulusNetworks/docs/content/guides/cumulus-linux-security-guide.md

 For more information, read the [OSPF chapter]({{<ref "/cumulus-linux-43/Layer-3/OSPF/Open-Shortest-Path-First-v2-OSPFv2#md5-authentication" >}}) of the Cumulus Linux user guide.

-To configure BGP authentication for an existing BGP neighbor, only a single password is required:
+To configure BGP authentication for an existing BGP neighbor, you need just one password:

 ```
 cumulus@switch:~$ net add bgp neighbor 1.1.1.1 password BGPPWD